Atlas Subscription Eos Arrow GNSS GPS GIS Differential Corrections

 Centimeter, Decimeter and Submeter Accuracy Anywhere in the World

 Atlas® is a worldwide GNSS differential correction service, offering the most innovative base station-free corrections via L-Band satellites at accuracies ranging from meter level to a few centimeters.
-The Arrow Gold® GNSS, with its L-Band support, provides worldwide decimeter positioning to your smartphone, tablet or notebook computer.
+Several Eos GNSS receivers — including the Arrow 100+ ™, Arrow Gold®, Arrow Gold+™, Skadi Gold™, Skadi 300™, and Skadi 100™ — may be used with an Atlas correction subscription, thanks to their L-Band support.
+Depending on the level of subscription you choose, this correction source can provide high-accuracy worldwide positioning to your smartphone, tablet, or computer.
 With numerous reference stations worldwide and L-Band satellites distributing coverage from 75°N to 75°S, all of the earth’s landmass is covered.
-When an Arrow Gold® is subscribed to an H10 service, SafeRTK® takes over when RTK network becomes unavailable and maintains your accuracy for the rest of the outage period.
-With Atlas® and Arrow GNSS receivers, you can acquire 4-50 cm positioning accuracy anywhere in the world, depending on your subscription.
+As an added benefit, when an Eos GNSS receiver is subscribed to an Atlas H10 service, SafeRTK® takes over when your RTK network becomes unavailable and maintains your accuracy for the rest of the outage period.

 Eos Tools Pro screenshot: 4cm accuracy worldwide with Atlas subscription service